 1. Funding will be provided on provision of an accurately and fully completed application and an accurately and fully completed expenses claim made by the deadlines given above.
 If you do not submit a claim by the given deadline, the funding will be lost.
-If your School will be booking your travel on your behalf, please inform the Graduate School Office and provide a named contact for the person making the booking.
+If your School will be booking your travel on your behalf, please inform the Doctoral and Researcher College Office and provide a named contact for the person making the booking.

 2. You are asked to submit, preferably with photographs, a short report on the travel.
-This should be completed within six weeks of the travel using the travel support post-award report form (Word document, 0.04 MB).
+This should be completed within six weeks of travel using the travel support post-award report form.

-Awards made from the Graduate School Travel Support Scheme are funded by contributions from several sources, including generous support from the prize fund of the Clifford Norton Award.
+Awards made from the Doctoral and Researcher College Travel Support Scheme are funded by contributions from several sources, including generous support from the prize fund of the Clifford Norton Award.

 University research travel grants